Collections

 History & Legacy

 The opening is named after Johannes Zukertort, one of the strongest players of the late nineteenth century and the challenger in the first official world championship match.
-His name stayed attached to 1.Nf3 because the move captures a style built on development, flexibility, and practical control rather than immediate central occupation.
+His name stayed attached to 1.Nf3 because the move captures a style built on flexibility rather than immediate central occupation.

-Modern opening language often uses Réti for the c4 branch and KIA for the setup-based attacking system, but players still rely on 1.Nf3 precisely because it keeps all of those destinations available at once.
+Modern language uses Reti for the c4 branch and KIA for the e4 attacking system, but players still rely on 1.Nf3 precisely because it keeps all destinations available at once.

 | # | Date | White | Black | Result | Event |